Milton Street

-Thomas Milton Street Sr. (1939 – November 28, 2022) was an American businessman, a Pennsylvania state senator from Philadelphia, and the brother of former Philadelphia mayor John F. Street.
+Thomas Milton Street Sr. (April 25, 1939 – November 28, 2022) was an American businessman, a Pennsylvania state senator from Philadelphia, and the brother of former Philadelphia mayor John F. Street.
 Originally a street hot dog vendor, he rose to prominence as an activist challenging the city's vending and housing ordinances.

 Early life and career before politics

-Street was born in 1939, the middle of three brothers.
+Street was born on April 25, 1939, the middle of three brothers.
 He grew up on a farm near Swedeland in Montgomery County, outside Philadelphia, in a strict family of Seventh-day Adventists.
+He attended Oakwood College and Temple University, and was owner of Street Food Concessions prior to entering politics.

 Political career

 State legislature

 Street was elected to the 181st District of the Pennsylvania House of Representatives as a Democrat in 1978, and to the Pennsylvania State Senate as a Democrat in 1980.
-However, shortly after his election, he switched parties to a Republican in order to give the Republicans control of the State Senate.
+However, shortly after his election, he switched parties to Republican in order to give the Republicans control of the State Senate.
 He was rewarded with a committee chairmanship and a finer office that was previously State Senator Vince Fumo's.
 He was an unsuccessful candidate for Congress against incumbent Representative Bill Gray in 1982, and an unsuccessful Democratic candidate for re-election as State Senator in 1984.